 Reconsideration Request: Applicants may be entitled to request a reconsideration for a denial of a grant award imposed by the Commission.
 The request for reconsideration shall include a statement of the basis for reconsideration.
 Reconsideration shall be granted only for misrepresentation or misinterpretation of facts contained in the original application.
+An applicant shall not request reconsideration for any other matter.
 Upon notification by the Commission of grant decision, the applicant may:

-- File a reconsideration request in writing with the grant staff no later than five (5) business days after receipt of the notice of the grant decision. - The chair of the Commission or designee shall review the reconsideration request and shall provide a written decision within thirty (30) days.
+- After notification by the administrator of the grant decision, the applicant may file a reconsideration request in writing with the grant staff no later than five (5) business days after receipt of the notice of the grant decision.
+Requests for reconsideration shall be submitted to State Corrections Commission staff. - The chair of the Commission or designee shall review the reconsideration request and shall provide a written decision within thirty (30) days.
 The decision shall be final.